 Read more: Our Laughing God

-Read more: Our Adoption Renewed
+Read more: Filling Up Our Barns

 What is a god?
 By most people’s standards, it’s anything that has power over us.
 Do we give that power to our gods, or do they already have power over us?